openshift/enhancements/enhancements/network/configure-ovs-alternative.md

   reboot?

   Reply from @cgoncalves:
-  > OVN-Kubernetes will not handle the replacement of the gateway interface (enp2s0 in the example above).
+  > OVN-Kubernetes will not handle the replacement of the gateway interface (e.g. enp2s0).
 This is an existing limitation where OVN-Kubernetes installs an OpenFlow rule in br-ex that states the gateway interface is the OVS port ID of enp2s0 (port 1) and where attaching a new interface, say enp3s0, its OVS port ID will be different hence no egress traffic forwarding.

   That doesn't have to block this feature being implemented, but it's something we should look into as a followup with the OVNK team.